Cost of living in Puerto Vallarta: is it expensive to live in this popular Mexican beach town?

 These factors have changed the lives of a lot of expats in Puerto Vallarta and you can have this kind of lifestyle, too!

 Expats also enjoy eating out in Puerto Vallarta without thinking about the price.
 In fact, most of them do it every day!
-You can have a nice meal in an upper-scale restaurant in Puerto Vallarta for $20 USD (i.e. steak) and can have a bottle of wine for the same price.
+You can have a nice meal in an upper-scale restaurant in Puerto Vallarta for $20 (i.e. steak) and can have a bottle of wine for the same price.

 Is Puerto Vallarta cheap?